b3pio/Kryptolytics/README.md

 # Cryptolitycs

+## Update

+**This application no longer works, since the free public API that was provided by CryptoCompare is no longer availabe.**

+## Description

 Cryptolitycs is a cryptocurrency tracker developed for the Android platform.
 It gives you quick and easy access to information about cryptocurrencies like Bitcoin and many others.